Dare I say it?

 - Juice of 1 lime

-- Saute peppers and onion in olive oil over medium-high heat until browned and softened.
+- Saute peppers and onion in olive oil over medium-high heat in a large pot until browned and softened.

 - Add chicken, spices, and tomato paste; saute for a couple more minutes.

-- Add chicken broth, beans, optional pan drippings, rotel, and beans.
+- Add chicken broth, rotel, and beans.
 Bring to a boil, simmer for 20 minutes.

 - Meanwhile, fry corn tortilla strips in oil until crisp but not too brown.
 Alternatively, you may brush with olive oil and bake in the oven at 375 on a parchment lined baking sheet until crisp.